LinguistDeveloper/clarive/docs/en/Rules/Palette/Fieldlets/User_combo.markdown

 <br />
 ### Advanced filter JSON
+* Allows to use a JSON format to add a condition.
-* The user can filter by role. `Developer` : Only shows the users with that specific role.
+* Also the user can filter by role. `Developer` : Only shows the users with that specific role.